 Find out more about our Habilitation for Vision Impaired students.

-- Promoting wellbeing, social and communication skills
+- Advice to promote children and young people’s wellbeing, social and communication skills

-- Supporting transition at key stages through raising awareness
+- Supporting transition at Key Stages

 - Transferring information and ensuring specialist equipment is in place in the new setting